 Up to 16 demographic data elements may be reported for each client.
-You can determine which demographic data elements are required for a particular client by looking at Appendix A. Required Client-level Data Elements for RWHAP Services on page 48.
+Determine which demographic data elements are required for a particular client by looking at Appendix A. Required Client-Level Data Elements for RWHAP Services on page 51.

 Client's vital enrollment status at the end of this reporting period 2